adityam/filter/README.md

          bufferafter={...list of buffers...},
         ]

-For example, suppose you want to generate images using a latex package that does not work well with ConTeXt, say shak.
+For example, suppose you want to generate images using a LaTeX package that does not work well with ConTeXt, say `shak`.
 One way to use this is as follows: first define a file that processes its content using `latex`.

         \defineexternalfilter